AWS CLI Cheatsheet

 - Command line options: Such as the

-parameters (complete list) - Environment variables: Such as
+--region,--output, and--profileparameters (complete list) - Environment variables: Such as

-(complete list) - Assume role: Assume the permissions of an IAM role through configuration, web identity or the
+AWS_CONFIG_FILE,AWS_SHARED_CREDENTIALS_FILE,AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY, andAWS_REGION(complete list) - Assume role: Assume the permissions of an IAM role through configuration, web identity or the

-in Unix (config file settings)
+aws sts assume-rolecommand. awsfolder in home directory,%UserProfile%in Windows and$HOMEor~in Unix (config file settings)

 More details are at: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html